sedos-project/organization/docs/data_requirements/data_annotation_ontology.md

 In SEDOS we use the [oemetadata v.1.5.1](metadata.md) (OEM) as metadata standard.
 For more context about the OEM-keys in oemetadata v.1.5.1, see [here](https://github.com/OpenEnergyPlatform/oemetadata/blob/develop/metadata/latest/metadata_key_description.md#metadata-keys-with-a-description-and-example).

-In energy systems modelling data is fed into a model via parameters and their associated values.
-In the following, when we speak about ontological annotation, we therefore speak of parameter names, which are linked to an ontological concept for definition.
+In energy systems modelling, data is fed into a model via parameters and their associated values.
+In the following, when we speak about ontological annotation, we, therefore, speak of parameter names, which are linked to an ontological concept for definition.

 The linkage of parameter name and ontological concept in OEM has three elements: